black-shadows/System-Design/README.md

 Mock interviews are a fantastic way to practice system design questions.
 System design questions are all about organic discussions around trade-offs.
 Try to find an unbiased and knowledgeable person, and do several interviews with them.
 It can be a friend, a colleague, or you could use a paid service.

-Paid mock interviews allow you to practice being comfortable discussing ideas with a stranger, working under the stress of time pressure, and guarantee you objective feedback.
+Paid mock interviews allow you to practice being comfortable discussing ideas with a stranger, working under the stress of time pressure, and guarantee objective feedback.
 And if the person providing it is skilled at interviewing, you’d get lots of action items and high-quality advice.

 If you choose to do it with a friend, make sure they stay impartial and give you honest feedback (friends tend to be too nice to us).
 The nice thing about doing mock interviews with friends is that they are very generous with their time, so you can do multiple interviews with them at no cost.
 But make sure you choose a skilled interviewer: there is little value in doing mock interviews with someone who has poor interviewing skills.

-Nowadays, is it also possible to do mock interviews with other people online for free.
+Nowadays, is it also possible to do mock interviews with other people online for free?
 One service that I found useful for this is [Pramp.com](https://www.pramp.com/?utm_source=hiredintech&utm_medium=website-link&utm_campaign=HiredInTech#/) - you could use it for your system design interview preparation.

 No matter if you choose paid services or interviewing with friends, mock interviews are going to be highly useful to you when it comes to system design questions.
 Make sure you do at least a few of those prior to your interview.

 ## Summary

-A strong process is crucial to successfully solving system design questions.
+A strong process is crucial to successfully solve system design questions.
 I broke it down into four steps:

-* **Scope** the problem: Don't make assumptions; Ask questions; Understand the constraints and use cases.
+* **Scope** the problem: Don't make assumptions; ask questions; Understand the constraints and use cases.
-* Sketch up an **abstract design** that illustrates the basic components of the system and the relationships between them.
+* Sketch-up an **abstract design** that illustrates the basic components of the system and the relationships between them.
 * Think about the **bottlenecks** these components face when the system scales.
 * Address these bottlenecks by using the fundamentals principles of **scalable system design.**